Olamide-png/esw.know/www/content/2.sfcc/2.sfcc-docs/localized-front-end-prices.md

   ##### :smart-icon{name="lucide:file-code" size=20} Use the `esw-price` CSS Class in HTML Elements

   In **promotional call-out messages** or **content assets**, wrap hardcoded prices using HTML elements with the `esw-price class`.

+  - Ensure that you incorporate the following HTML mark-up to configure Front-end prices in Promotional Call-out Messages and content assets

   ```html [HTML Elements]
   <div class="esw-price">$100</div>